electricgecko/MARK/readme.md

 - If your server does not have an SSL certificate, M A R K will not be able to save images via secure connections for cross-domain scripting reasons.
 - M A R K does not save image sources in any way.
 In the rare cases this is of interest to me, I use a [reverse image search](https://gist.github.com/electricgecko/44152c19c83d7d1960a9).
 - For now, folders have to be created manually, on the server.
 For the beta version, I'd like to add an UI for this.
+- Images can be uploaded by dragging them into the browser window (lacking a success response so far).
 - Adding images via bookmarklet works well on iOS devices.
 Moving images to folders or zooming the view does not.
 - The user account system is rudimentary and prehistoric, to say the least.
 Passwords are stored as plain text, even.
 - JS & CSS remain uncompiled, no task runner, no SCSS no nothing.